Information for Candidates

 Provisional examination results will be available on the following publication dates:

-Further information on post-results services, including appeals, will be provided with results on results days.
-Appeals against internal assessment are excluded from this.
+Further information on post-results services, including appeals, will be provided with results on results days as well as on this website.